Best Dystopian Novels of All Time

 Guy Montag is a fireman whose job is to destroy anything illegal including books.
 People are expected to spend the day with their television.
 When he meets a new young neighbor, he begins to question everything he has learned.

-Why We Love This Book: This is a dystopian novel that was ahead of its time.
+If you liked 1984 or The Circle, you will devour this book.
+Sci-fi is usually not my preferred genre, but I did enjoy this book.
+This is a dystopian novel that was ahead of its time.
 Not only does this book stand the test of time, but more than 60 years after its publication, it is even more relevant to our society and our obsession with technology.

 1984